-External reports and data processors streamline the development process because they are stored in files which are not part of the applied solution.
+External reports and data processors streamline the development process because they are stored in files that are not part of the applied solution.
 Therefore, developers can reuse them in various applied solutions without having to change the applied solution’s structure.

 This feature can be used to compare two applied solutions in detail and merge them.
 Partial merging based on comparison results is also possible.